Employment Cost Calculator for Estonia

 Income Tax

-- Corporate Income Tax: The corporate income tax rate is 22%.
+- Corporate Income Tax: The corporate income tax rate remains at 22%.
 The preferential 14% rate for distributed profits has been abolished.

 - Withholding Tax on Dividends: The 7% withholding tax applies only to dividends distributed from profits taxed at the previous 14% rate.